-Computing is used in music where appropriate.
-The children's compositions are recorded digitally wherever possible in order to evaluate performances.
+In practical lessons, children's compositions are recorded digitally wherever possible in order to evaluate performances.

 PSHE and Citizenship

 Through shared music making, children learn to work effectively with other people and to build up good relationships.
 It is an important vehicle for raising self confidence.
 The opportunity to perform in musical performances is a memorable event for all children.